Deno (/docs/guides/runtimes/deno)

 });

 4.3.
-Add the seed script to Prisma Config
+Add the seed script to Prisma Config [#43-add-the-seed-script-to-prisma-config]

-Update the prisma.config.ts file to include the seed command:
+Update the `prisma.config.ts` file to include the seed command:

 import { defineConfig, env } from "prisma/config";